chipsalliance/aib-phy-hardware/i3d/docs/Params.md

 * node (Double)
   * The tech node (in nm) of the instance
 * layerPitch: Map(String -> Double)
-  * Map(layer name -> pitch in um) corresponding to the track pitch on a set of layers desired for routing.
+  * Map(layer name -> pitch in nm) corresponding to the track pitch on a set of layers desired for routing.
 The entries should be ordered from lowest to highest layer.
+Ensure that these layers are preferred for the pinSide parameter.
 * viaKOZRatio (Double)
   * Ratio of the size of the keep-out zone around signal/power via stacks to the min. bond pitch.
 Superceded by tsvKOZRatio and bprKOZRatio if specified.
 * bprKOZRatio: (Double, Optional)